wess/Cargo.objc/README.md

 ```

 ## Notes
-Cargo is still in it’s early stages, but is working well.
-All suggestions are welcome.
+Cargo is still in it’s early stages, but should be stable ;).
+Also fetch will always return all results and delete will remove them.

+## TODO
+- Auto indexing items with generated primary keys for fetching and deleting specific "rows"

 ## Developer info
 * [Github](http://www.github.com/wess)